Skip advert

 Advertisement - Article continues below

-The first cars will be launched with a larger battery, a 52kWh pack powering a 148bhp motor – good for motivating the 5 from 0 to 62mph in under eight seconds.
-Official range figures will be revealed in due course, but Renault has claimed that the smaller battery could manage around 186 miles, while the larger could go as far as 249 miles.
-Both batteries can be rapid-charged from 15-80% in under 30 minutes and all UK cars are expected to be fitted with a heat pump as standard, helping to improve range in cold conditions.
+‘Comfort range’ models use a larger 52kWh pack powering a 148bhp motor – good for motivating the 5 from 0 to 62mph in under eight seconds.
+Range sees a healthy improvement, too, jumping to 248 miles.
+Both batteries can be rapid-charged from 15-80% in under 30 minutes and all UK cars are fitted with a heat pump as standard, helping to improve range in cold conditions.

 One feature that will be missing at launch is one-pedal driving, a common EV technology that uses the electric motor to slow the car down instead of the mechanical brakes.
 It will be fitted to Renault 5 models a few months after launch, although it’s unclear whether the first examples will be able to have the system retrofitted.